blinklabs-io/docs/src/content/docs/guides/adder/003-using-adder-on-windows.md

 In this example we downloaded the Adder exe to our desktop, so we can right click on the Adder exe and copy path.

-📝Take note of the path we will need it moving forward✅
+📝 Take note of the path we will need it moving forward ✅

 ![adder-exe-path](/adder-exe-path.png)